This post may include affiliate links.

-Here’s a list of the best plants to include in your garden to attract butterflies and hummingbirds.
+Here’s a list of the best plants to include in your garden to attract hummingbirds and butterflies.
 I’ve also included my favorite varieties of each one.
-(Photos courtesy of Renees Garden).
+Let’s get out in the garden!

 Nasturtium are beautiful in containers or along a rock wall, and I love this Alaska Variegated Nasturtium for its stippled leaves.
 They grow vigorously and are a favorite of hummingbirds, butterflies, and bees–plus they’re edible!
 Put a blossom or two on a salad and watch your kids try to figure out what to do with them.